vtex/faststore/packages/store-ui/README.md

 yarn add @vtex/store-ui
 ```

-For style, you can install our default theme, run npm install `@vtex/theme-b2c-tailwind` or yarn add `@vtex/theme-b2c-tailwind`:
+For style, you can use our default theme.
+To install:

 ```cmd
 npm install @vtex/theme-b2c-tailwind